codenjoyme/codenjoy-portable-linux/README.md

   * `BASIC_AUTH_PASSWORD=secureBasicAuthPassword` basic authorization password
   * `ADMIN_USER=admin@codenjoyme.com` this is user namr for admin page, please keep it secure
   * `ADMIN_PASSWORD=secureAdminPassword` this is password for admin page, please keep it secure
-  * `EMAIL_HASH=secureEmailHashSoul` this is used for build code from from password and email, please keep it secure
   * if you select postgres database - you should use this settings
     * `CODENJOY_POSTGRES_DB=codenjoy`
     * `CODENJOY_POSTGRES_USER=codenjoy`